 upper school cOMMUNITY SERVICES

-Graded offers an engaging community service program designed to enrich the educational experience of students and assist the community at large in searching for meaningful solutions to various social problems.
+Graded offers an engaging Community Service Program designed to enrich the educational experience of students and assist the community at large in searching for meaningful solutions to various social problems.
 In doing so, it is our mission to create awareness, stimulate reflection, and motivate students to practice citizenship.
-In Grade 11 and 12, the IB Diploma Program students participate in the IB CAS (creativity, activity, and service) program.
+In Grade 11 and 12, the International Baccalaureate (IB) Diploma Program students participate in the IB Creativity, Activity, and Service (CAS) program.
 CAS provides students with the opportunities to enhance their personal and interpersonal development through experiential learning.
 Students are actively involved in developing service projects to make a meaningful contribution to their community and society.

 HS Community Service Coordinator: Kirsty Wilkinson

 MS Community Service Coordinator: Sandra Greenwald

 Minimum number of students to confirm a group: 5

 Baking for All is designed to empower students to exercise their creativity while at the same time helping our community service program.
 Students will learn how to bake and decorate their cupcakes during lunch on Thursdays at the Student Center.
 Students will then sell their creations to support other programs with the funds raised: Camp Caritas, Casa Maria Helena, GAA, Elderly Home, or any other that requires funds.